lyusupov/SoftRF/software/firmware/source/README.md

 ## STM32

-You will also need to get and connect ST-LINK/V2 USB adapter in order to put the firmware into your hardware's flash memory.<br>
+You will need to have an ST-LINK/V2 USB adapter connected in order to put the firmware into your hardware's flash memory.<br>

 1. Follow [these official instructions](https://github.com/stm32duino/wiki/wiki/Getting-Started)
   to install Arduino IDE and [latest **stable** Arduino STM32 Core](https://github.com/stm32duino/Arduino_Core_STM32/releases/tag/1.9.0) (1.9.0)